eweast/BencodePy/README.md

 Integer  | int
 String  | bytes

+Bencode dictionaries are decoded as Python OrderedDict to preserve the order of elements.
+This is necessary to correctly calculate certain hash values such as that of a torrent file's Info Dictionary.

+The `decode()` method will always return an iterable.
+If the root element of the bencode data is not a dictionary or list, `decode()` will wrap the all bencode elements in a tuple.
+Thus input data of `b'5:ItemA5:ItemB'` would yield a python tuple of `('ItemA', 'ItemB')`.

 ##TODO
 1. Decode is currently limited to Bencoded data that start with a root dictionary (`b'd...'`).